Preliminary procedures for air compression energy storage

 - Liyuan energy storage passed the preliminary review

-- Preliminary design of energy storage
+- Preliminary site selection for energy storage projects